Tax Trails - Self-Employment Income

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.

 For more information on partnerships, refer to Publication 541, Partnerships.
 For more information on estimated tax, refer to Chapter 2 of Publication 505, Tax Withholding and Estimated Tax.
-For more information on qualified joint ventures, go to IRS.gov and enter "qualified joint venture" in the search box.
+For more information on qualified joint ventures, search "qualified joint venture" on IRS.gov.